2027 Salvadoran presidential election: Presidential re-election

-On 2 August 2025, Bukele posted on X accusing critics of holding a "double standard" and arguing that indefinite re-election should be allowed in El Salvador as it is allowed for the heads of government of "90% of developed countries".
+On 2 August, Bukele posted on X accusing critics of holding a "double standard" and arguing that indefinite re-election should be allowed in El Salvador as it is allowed for the heads of government of "90% of developed countries".
 The United States Department of State backed the constitutional reforms, remarking in a statement that "it is up to them to decide how their country should be governed".

-On 8 August 2025, Ortiz filed a lawsuit with the Supreme Court of Justice to declare the constitutional amendments that increased presidential term lengths and abolished term limits to be unconstitutional.
+Ortiz filed a lawsuit with the Supreme Court of Justice on 8 August to declare the constitutional amendments that increased presidential term lengths and abolished term limits to be unconstitutional.
 Villatoro criticized the lawsuit, arguing that it "would ultimately endorse" ("terminarían de avalar") the reforms as the same Supreme Court justices enabled Bukele's first re-election.

+In February 2026, Vice President Félix Ulloa defended indefinite re-election, arguing that it allowed people to "make decisions freely, directly, democratically, and securely" ("toman las decisiones de manera libre, directa, democráticamente, de manera segura").
+Ulloa further claimed that the Legislative Assembly removed constitutional term limits due to Bukele's landslide victory in 2024.
+According to an opinion poll conducted by the Central American University in May 2026, 65.3 percent of Salvadorans supported moving the presidential election from 2029 to 2027 while 23.9 percent opposed moving the election.